kdvolder/spring-blog-2015-03/README.md

 In this tutorial you'll learn how to:

    - create a Simple Spring Boot Application with STS
+   - launch and debug your boot application from STS
    - use the new STS Properties editor to edit configuration properties.
    - use @ConfigurationProperties in your code to get the same editor support for your own configuration properties.

-   - launch and debug your boot application from STS
+As this a fair amount of ground to cover, this article will be split into several posts.
+This post is part 1 and it creating and launching boot apps from STS.

 ## Getting Started: Hello Boot